-The Journal is excited to share the second installment of some of the faces, voices and stories of Two-Spirit people across this land as they are not only coping but thriving during these uncertain times of Covid-19.
+The #Two-Spirit Journal is excited to share the second installment of some of the faces, voices and stories of Two-Spirit people across this land as they are not only coping but thriving during these uncertain times of Covid-19.
 This series features individuals who were asked to share their personal observations and reflections of the current Covid-19 pandemic; if they are self-isolating, what are they doing to keep themselves busy and what do they miss the most?

 In this second installment, Gayle Pruden and Lori Campbell, two amazing, passionate and inspirational Two-Spirit leaders, share how they are reacting and responding to Covid-19.

 The Two-Spirit Journal again encourages and welcomes submissions from any Two-Spirit reader who wants to partake in this series, send your responses or questions to [email protected].
 The Two-Spirit Journal thanks everyone who has already answered this call and sent in their responses – the Two-Spirit Journal loves the video submission it received today.
 Keep the responses coming in!

 Remember keep and be safe!
 As Gayle says so beautifully in her post, “Praying, singing, dancing and laughing are my medicine and washing my hands, not touching my face, practicing physical distancing and finally staying home if I’m sick or if I possibly came in contact with Covid-19!”